Gardening in the interior of Alaska is a lot like living in the interior of Alaska.

 We think of planting our garden in phases, based entirely around general temperature tolerance.

-In mid-May, you can start thinking about planting most root based plants, such as potatoes, radishes, turnips and other cold tolerant root vegetables.
+In mid-May, or two weeks before last frost, you can start thinking about planting most root based plants.
+These will be things such as potatoes, radishes, turnips and other cold tolerant root vegetables.

 Also around this time, you can consider transplanting many cold tolerant veggies, such as kale, collards, Brussels sprouts and broccoli and a few other varieties that will deal well with the cold.
 Our seed schedule list identifies all the cold hardy plants that are eligible for this.